adil-adysh/plan-flow/.github/instructions/task_model.instructions.md

 ### Type Annotations

-* Use full type annotations on all fields and properties
+* Use full type hints for all fields and return values
-* Use `Literal`, `Optional`, and `Union` where applicable
+* Use `Optional[...]`, `Literal[...]`, and `list[...]` appropriately
-* Avoid any runtime-dependent fields (e.g. callbacks, I/O handles)
+* Prefer immutability where possible

 ### Docstrings

-Each class must include a Google-style docstring:
+All classes and methods must use **Google-style** docstrings to describe:

+* Purpose
-* Purpose and usage
+* Parameters and their types
-* Field documentation (in `Attributes:` block)
-* Usage examples (if needed)
+* Return values (if applicable)

 ---

 ## 🧪 Testing

-Tests will be written in `tests/test_task_model.py`.
-All models must:
+All models must support unit testing via:

+* Manual instantiation in `pytest`
-* Be instantiable with sample data
+* Serialization with `dataclasses.asdict(...)`
-* Be serializable via `dataclasses.asdict`
-* Validate derived property logic
+* Derived properties tested in isolation
+* Tests located in `tests/test_task_model.py`

 ---

 ## 🔒 Exclusions

+❌ No NVDA APIs
-❌ No scheduling, retry logic, or time computations
+❌ No scheduling logic
-❌ No TinyDB access (just structure)
+❌ No time lookups or `datetime.now()`
-❌ No speech, file I/O, or NVDA dependencies
+❌ No I/O, storage, or real-time side effects

 ---

 ## ✅ Completion Criteria

-✅ Models for task definition, retry, execution, slotting, and scheduling ✅ All types and docstrings present
+✅ All models defined with frozen dataclasses and `slots=True` ✅ Fully type-annotated and documented
+✅ Compatible with TinyDB
-✅ TinyDB-compatible and serializable
+✅ Priority and preferred slots included
-✅ Frozen, immutable, side-effect free
-✅ 100% testable, type-safe, logic-light
+✅ Retry interval dropped in favor of time-slot-based retry ✅ All fields serializable and cleanly structured
-✅ Passes Pyright (strict) + Ruff linting
+✅ Passes Pyright (strict) and Ruff